wailmur/garak-but-functional/README.md

 python -m pip install -U garak
 ```

-### Install development version with `pip`
+### install this TAP specific version with `pip`

-The standard pip version of `garak` is updated periodically.
-To get a fresher version from GitHub, try:
+The standard pip version of `garak` does not have a working tap.TAP probe.
+To get this version that does, try:

 ```
 python -m pip install -U git+https://github.com/NVIDIA/garak.git@main